Certified Project Director (CPD)

-In order to demonstrate your competence as a Project Director, CPD candidates you required to identify a complex public or private program of work they have recently led and conduct a comprehensive review of its performance.
+In order to demonstrate your competence as a Project Director, CPD candidates you required to identify a complex public or private program of work you have recently led and conduct a comprehensive review of its performance.

 In order to meet the minimum threshold of complexity, the program reviewed must involve a minimum of five (5) related projects, concurrently performed.
 At least three (3) of the projects must involve:

 - A delivery team of three (3) or more people (including the project manager)

 - Formal governance structure (for example, a sponsor and/or steering committee)

 A panel of distinguished program and portfolio experts will conduct a detailed interview with you to assess your: